 Oliver Winter

-Oliver is a postgraduate student in the Politics, Philosophy, and Economics (PPE) programme at Victoria University, having completed an undergraduate degree in History, International Relations, and Classical Studies in 2022.
-They are exceptionally grateful to be interning at the Helen Clark Foundation as part of their Master’s programme, helping generate evidence-based research on some of New Zealand’s most significant policy issues.
+Oliver has recently graduated from the Politics, Philosophy, and Economics (PPE) programme at Victoria University, having completed an undergraduate degree in History, International Relations, and Classical Studies in 2022.
+They are exceptionally grateful to be joining the Helen Clark Foundation as a researcher, helping generate evidence-based research on some of New Zealand’s most significant policy issues.
 Alongside their work at the Foundation, Oliver’s current postgraduate research is a longitudinal analysis of trends in institutional trust in New Zealand.
 Based in Te Whanganui-a-Tara, Oliver also has a strong interest in theatre.

 Tom Pearce